 If you have dense breasts, and your doctor doesn’t think you need an ultrasound or an MRI, think first of your own loved ones and then tell him or her you don’t agree.
 “My daughters were 14 and 17 and were home on a snow day when I got the call,” she says.
 “Talk about your whole world shifting on its axis.
 To have to explain this to your children—it’s the most horrible day of your life.
 I don’t want any other woman to have that conversation with their child,” she says.

 Advocacy is good for the soul, but so is adhering to a healthy lifestyle, and pursuing treatment.
 Zeamer is taking Tamoxifen, a hormonal treatment for breast cancer, and is spending as much time as possible with her girls, and her husband, Steve.

 She has no plans to stop until every state in the country requires doctors to share information about dense breasts, and the truth about mammograms, with their patients.
-Next, find out the six proven habits that help keep your breasts healthy and cancer-free.
+Next, find out the best diet for breast cancer prevention.